818ajian/doc/notebook/1-GIS/Multisubsegments.rst

 Effect of Modyfiying the Nature of Sub-Segments
 ===============================================

-This notebook illustrtates a simple ray tracing simulation with diffecent material properties for a single segment separating 2 rooms which contains multi-subsegments.
+This notebook illustrates a simple ray tracing simulation with diffeent material properties for a single segment separating 2 rooms which contains multi-subsegments.
 The noteboook illustrates in details the whole steps.

 .. code:: python

     from pylayers.simul.link import *
     from pylayers.antprop.rays import *
+    from pylayers.antprop.aarray import *
+    from pylayers.antprop.channel import *
     from pylayers.gis.layout import *
     from pylayers.antprop.signature import *
     import pylayers.signal.bsignal as bs